garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 vibe - especially in the base areas.
 And that seems fitting based on what you can read about Vail.
-The part of Vail that I feel like I never knew is that it is phenomenal for advanced skiiers.
+The part of Vail that I feel like I never knew is that it is phenomenal for advanced skiers.
 There is simply so much good skiing that it's easy to ignore Vail's affluent ambiance.

 ### The Crowds
-In 2023, Vail is known for it's extraordinarily long lift lines.
+In 2023, Vail is known for its extraordinarily long lift lines.
 Rumour has it that some have been up to 2 hours long.
-On our Friday visit, I never saw such a line (longest line was maybe 5 minutes), but we largely avoided the Front Side of the mountain (where I expect such lines could exist).
+On our Friday visit, I never saw such a line (the longest line was maybe 5 minutes), but we largely avoided the Front Side of the mountain (where I expect such lines could exist).
 Generally speaking, it didn't even feel all that busy while we were there.
-If I was to guess, Vail's sheer mass naturally disperses even a lot of people pretty quickly.
+If I were to guess, Vail's sheer mass naturally disperses even a lot of people pretty quickly.

 This might be an entirely different story on a weekend, but even so,